A class of exponential neighbourhoods for the quadratic travelling salesman problem: Single edge ejection tours on

 Let us now examine the complexity of some special cases of QTSP-SEE.
-In the definition of QTSP(p,c), if we restrict the solution set to SEE-tours in $G^*$, we have the instance QTSP(p,c)-SEE. i.e. QTSP(p,c)-SEE is precisely the special case of QTSP-SEE where the rank of the associated cost matrix is $p$ and a linear cost function is added to the quadratic costs.
+In the definition of QTSP(p,c), if we restrict the solution set to SEE-tours in $G^*$, we have the instance QTSP(p,c)-SEE.
+That is, QTSP(p,c)-SEE is precisely the special case of QTSP-SEE where the rank of the associated cost matrix is $p$ and a linear cost function is added to the quadratic costs.
 If the linear part is zero (i.e. homogeneous case), we denote the corresponding instance by QTSP(p,H)-SEE.
-Recall that QTSP(p,c)-SEE can be stated as
+Recall that there exists some vectors $\vect{a}^r$ and $\vect{b}^r$ for $r=1,\ldots,p$ such that QTSP(p,c)-SEE can be stated as

 \begin{theorem} QTSP(p,c)-SEE is NP-hard even if $p=1$ and $c(e) =0$ for all $e$. \end{theorem} \begin{proof} We reduce the PARTITION problem to QTSP(1,H)-SEE.
-From an instance of PARTITION, we construct an instance of QTSP(1,H)-SEE as follows.
+From an instance of PARTITION with data $\alpha_1,\ldots,\alpha_n$, we construct an instance of QTSP(1,H)-SEE as follows.